AB498/computer-control-mcp/README.md

 ### MCP server that provides computer control capabilities, like mouse, keyboard, OCR, etc. using PyAutoGUI, RapidOCR, ONNXRuntime.
 Similar to 'computer-use' by Anthropic.
 With Zero External Dependencies.

 * *Only tested on Windows.
-Contributions are welcome.*
+Should work on other platforms.*

 <div style="text-align:center;font-family: monospace; display: flex; align-items: center; justify-content: center; width: 100%; gap: 10px">
         <a href="https://discord.gg/dquNGYwfnW"><img src="https://img.shields.io/discord/1095854826786668545" alt="Discord"></a>